Return to White Plume Mountain: Cover text

 In ancient times, a sorcerer named Keraptis searched for eternal life.
 Within the magma domes and steam vents of an active volcano, he conducted his arcane experiments.
 Eventually he faded into legend, and the world heard no more of Keraptis for more than a millennium.
 Two decades ago, however, Keraptis reappeared in White Plume.
 The mountain and its insane lord proved too much for most, but eventually courage and justice triumphed.
 Keraptis was finally dead or so the world thought.
 Now, twenty years later, a face has appeared in the volcano's smoke—the face of Keraptis himself, say those who should know.
 Is the vile wizard immortal after all?
 Or is there an even greater threat building beneath White Plume Mountain?

 Publication history

+Return to White Plume Mountain was published in December 1999.
 Several supplements were released in 1999 to update some of the most popular of TSR's Dungeons & Dragons adventures, including Against the Giants: The Liberation of Geoff (1999), Dragonlance Classics 15th Anniversary Edition (1999), Ravenloft (1999), Return to the Keep on the Borderlands (1999) and Return to White Plume Mountain (1999).